silverman63/php-sdk/README.md

 credentials; the library will get them for you by looking at the `VCAP_SERVICES` environment variable.

 ## Getting the Service Credentials
-You will need the `username` and `password` (`api_key` for AlchemyAPI) credentials for each service.
+You will need the `username` and `password` (`api_key` for Discovery API) credentials for each service.
 Service credentials are different from your Bluemix account username and password.

 To get your service credentials, follow these steps:
  1. Log in to Bluemix at https://bluemix.net.